 NSF's vision of a Cyberinfrastructure Framework for 21st Century Science and Engineering (CIF21) identifies advancing new computational infrastructure as a priority for driving innovation in science and engineering.
 Innovation occurs through advances in computing facilities, scientific instruments, software environments, advanced networks, data storage capabilities, and the critically important human capital and expertise.
 Software is thus an integral enabler of computation, experiment and theory and a central component of the new computational infrastructure.
 Scientific discovery and innovation are advancing along fundamentally new pathways opened by the development of increasingly sophisticated software.
 Software is also directly responsible for increased scientific productivity and significant enhancement of researchers' capabilities.

-Software investments will typically fall into one of three classes:
+Software infrastructure investments will typically fall into one of three classes:

 1. Software Elements target small groups that will create and deploy robust software elements for which there is a demonstrated need that will advance one or more significant areas of science and engineering.